This document defines the terms and conditions by which Molesey School of Ballet agrees to deliver its services.

 Students should arrive in good time to get ready before their lesson starts.

-Any concern regarding repeated instances of lateness will be raised by the teacher or school principles with a customer.
+Any concern regarding repeated instances of lateness will be raised by the teacher or school principal with a customer.
 Late arrivals to class are disruptive to both the student’s and the rest of the class’s learning.

 Absence

-Customers should notify Molesey School of Ballet by text or email when a student cannot attend their class.
+Customers should notify Molesey School of Ballet by text message or email when a student cannot attend their class.
 It would be appreciated if teachers could be made aware in good time of planned absences, such as holidays or events, to allow them to plan lessons accordingly.

 Every effort should be made to attend classes.
 Missed classes hinder not only the student’s, but the rest of the class’s learning and progress.